zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Anything dynamically allocating memory (all STL containers) typically throw a `bad_alloc` if it cannot find enough memory to satisfy the allocation.
 Offer no throw when you can, but most of the time, the choice is between strong exception guarantee and basic exception guarantee.

-Now if we change the `bgImage` pointer to a smart pointer (good idea from resource management perspective as well as exception safety perspective), and increment `imageChanges` after the `reset` (usually a good idea to change a status to reflect a state update only after the state update actually happens), we end up with
+Now if we change the `bgImage*` to a smart pointer (good idea from resource management perspective as well as exception safety perspective), and increment `imageChanges` after the `reset` (usually a good idea to change a status to reflect a state update only after the state update actually happens), we end up with
 ```cpp
 class PrettyMenu {
   ...